April 4th 2019

 Would you tell your other half to diet?
 Sculptor Beth Cullen Kerridge never tried to change her Michelin-starred chef husband Tom Kerridge, but now two stratospheric diet books later, they’ve lost 15 stone between them.
 Beth tells their story to Victoria Woodhall

-The story of how Tom Kerridge came to outsell Joe Wicks' Fat Loss Plan and claim the number one diet book slot at the beginning of January is at heart, the story of a marriage.
-Lose Weight For Good, which puts flavour at the heart of low-calorie eating was Tom’s second diet book, coming less than a year after the low-carb feel good Dopamine Diet, which saw him shed 12 stone.
+The story of how Tom Kerridge came to outsell Joe Wicks' Fat Loss Plan and claim the number one diet book slot at the beginning of January 2018 is at heart, the story of a marriage.
+Lose Weight For Good, which puts flavour at the core of low-calorie eating was Tom’s second diet book, coming less than a year after the low-carb feel good Dopamine Diet, which saw him shed 12 stone.
+He's now released his third book, Tom Kerridge's Fresh Start, which is less about dieting and more a treasure trove of good home-cooked meal recipes for all the family.

 They met in 1997 – she was assisting artist Sir Anthony Caro and Tom, now 45, was a sous chef for Gary Rhodes in London.
 She asked him to marry her within six weeks of meeting.
 The sale of four of her sculptures helped them by their first flat, which eventually led to a loan to open The Hand and Flowers in Marlow.
 She put her artistic career on hold for several years to run the business as Tom's reputation grew and in 2011, The Hand and Flowers became the first pub to win two Michelin stars.